Interstate 275 (Michigan)

 Interstate 275 (I-275) is an auxiliary Interstate Highway in the US state of Michigan that acts as a western bypass of the Detroit metropolitan area.
 The Michigan Department of Transportation (MDOT) maintains the highway as part of the larger State Trunkline Highway System.
 The freeway runs through the western suburbs near Detroit Metropolitan Wayne County Airport, and crosses several rivers and rail lines in the area.
 The southern terminus is the interchange with I-75 near Newport, northeast of Monroe.
 MDOT considers the Interstate to run to an interchange with I-96, I-696 and M-5 on the Farmington Hills–Novi city line, running concurrently with I-96 for about 5 mi.
 This gives a total length of about 35.03 mi, which is backed up by official signage.
 According to the Federal Highway Administration (FHWA), the length is 29.97 mi because that agency considers I-275 to end at the junction with I-96 and M-14 along the boundary between Livonia and Plymouth Township.
 All other map makers, like the American Automobile Association, Rand McNally and Google Maps follow MDOT's practice.

 A highway roughly parallel to the modern I-275 was included in early planning maps for the Interstate Highway System in the 1950s.
 As plans developed through the 1960s and into the early 1970s, the freeway was to run from I-75 near Newport north to Novi and connect back to I-75 near Davisburg.
 Some plans in the 1970s had the northern Novi–Davisburg section numbered as a state highway M-275.
 The southern half of I-275 was built in segments that were completed in January 1977.
 Later that month, the state canceled the northern section because of local opposition.
 A later attempt to revive the proposal failed in 1979.
 Additional plans to complete M-275 through Oakland County were kept on the drawing boards through the 1980s, but failed to materialize.
 M-5 (Haggerty Connector) opened along part of the former I-275/M-275 right-of-way between 1994 and 2000.

 Route description

-I-275 begins at exit 20 along I-75 in northeastern Monroe County.
-The surrounding area is farmland and residential subdivisions in the adjacent Frenchtown and Berlin charter townships near the community of Newport.
+I-275 begins at exit 20 along I-75 in northeastern Monroe County near the community of Newport.
 The freeway angles to the northwest and crosses US Highway 24 (US 24), which is also called Telegraph Road.
 After this interchange, I-275 turns to the north, running east of Carleton, crossing the Canadian National Railway and Conrail Shared Assets lines north of exit 5.
 At Will Carleton Road, the trunkline crosses into Wayne County.
 There it continues on a northerly path parallel to a CSX Transportation line through southern Wayne County.
 The freeway crosses the Huron River at South Huron Road, adjacent to Willow Metropark.